Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/app/_index.md

 1. User press save in the REACT application.
 REACT application makes a http post request against the [ServiceAPIController](https://github.com/Altinn/altinn-studio/blob/master/src/AltinnCore/Runtime/Controllers/ServiceAPIController.css) in
-2. The configured Policy Enforcment Point for the API, the [Service Access Handler](https://github.com/Altinn/altinn-studio/blob/master/src/AltinnCore/Runtime/Authorization/ServiceAccessHandler.cs),  triggers to verify that user is authorized
+2. The configured Policy Enforcment Point for the API, the [Service Access Handler](https://github.com/Altinn/altinn-studio/blob/master/src/AltinnCore/Runtime/Authorization/ServiceAccessHandler.cs),
+triggers to verify that user is authorized
 3. The PEP identifies the authenticated user from authorizationhandler context and find the relevant resource ID from request
-4. The PEP calls the PDP functionality in AltinnCore.Authorization application
+4. The PEP calls the PDP functionality in [Authorization Component](/solutions/altinn-platform/authorization/) in Altinn Platform
-5.
+5. PDP evaluates the decision request and returns a descision response
+7. If the result was Permit, the PEP validates the obligation from PDP to see if authentication level was high enough.
+If it is enough the request is let through
+8. If the authentication level is not high enough the PEP need to return a exception with that information
+9. If the result was "Not Applicable" the PEP will throw exception